 You don’t create health supplements by throwing ingredients together.
 Instead, you carefully measure, blend, and formulate everything into a helpful potion.

 When it comes to marketing, however, many companies just throw ideas together.
 (And that’s why scores of white papers never see the light of day.)

 You know life goes a lot smoother with a plan.
-That’s why every time I write a white paper, I first create a plan.
+So every time I write a white paper, I first create a plan.

 A white paper plan does 3 things: